scrabbletank/farhome-rules/dmsguide.md

 Once per day you may cast Wall of Faith, automatically succeeding the roll.
 When holding this emblem you may reroll 1 die when making Religion checks.

 #### Sky Stone
-*Woundrous Item, Requires Attunement*
+*Wondrous Item, Requires Attunement*

 A large blue orb with storm clouds swirling inside.
 While attuned to this item all Lightning spells you cast start with 1 crit (but no successes) and you may reroll 1 die for those rolls.
 Regardless of the weather, while you hold the orb it is always considered stormy weather for the purposes of spellcasting.

 #### Void Stone
 *Wondrous Item*

 A magic stone from the Astral Void.
 While holding the stone you can spend 3 AP and 2 mana to open up a rift in space that pulls in the user.
-At the start of your next turn you attempt to exit the rift in an open space within 1000 ft (200 tiles).
+At the start of your next turn you attempt to exit the rift in an open space within 1000 ft.
+(200 tiles).
 Make a hard Arcana check, on success you appear within a few tiles, with each failure placing you progressively farther away.

 #### Heart of Madness
 *Wondrous Item, Requires Attunement*